Choosing the right hosting for your WordPress website is very important. Your website’s health will rely on the hosting provider your use.

 And for a reason!

-Their last 10-month average load time is 462ms and uptime 99.96%.
-This means they’re the most reliable web hosting with only 1 hour of downtime per year.
+Their last 10-month average load time is 421ms and uptime 99.97%.
+Not bad, in, over the past 12 months they were offline for only 3 hours.
 Plus, they were the third fastest web hosting service, only beaten by A2 Hosting (with a lower avg. uptime).

 To give you a better overview of HostGator Cloud performance, take a look at the graph below (last 10 months):